emilsw/ew/full-time.md

 #### In my spare time

 Adventurer, love to explore, be outside and ride [boards](https://www.instagram.com/p/Bziwj1ihPri/) and bikes (all kinds).
 I read a lot (some of my favourite books: [Antifragile](https://www.amazon.com/Antifragile-Things-That-Disorder-Incerto/dp/0812979680), [Mastery](https://www.amazon.com/Mastery-Robert-Greene/dp/014312417X), [Obstacle is the way](https://www.amazon.com/Obstacle-Way-Timeless-Turning-Triumph/dp/1591846358) ).
-I also a love a great movie (some films I liked a lot: Fight Club, The Martian, Inception) when the weather is crappy outside.
+I also love a great movie (some films I liked a lot: Fight Club, The Martian, Inception) when the weather is crappy outside.

 #### Things I like to do that helps businesses grow